couchbasecloud/terraform-provider-couchbase-capella/examples/database_credential/README.md

 │ The following provider development overrides are set in the CLI configuration:
 │  - hashicorp.com/couchabasecloud/capella in /Users/talina.shrotriya/workspace/terraform-provider-capella
 │
-│ The behavior may therefore not match any released version of the provider and applying changes may cause the state to become incompatible with published releases.
+│ The behavior may therefore not match any released version of the provider and applying changes may cause the state to become incompatible with
+│ published releases.
 ╵
+data.capella_database_credentials.existing_credentials: Reading...
+data.capella_database_credentials.existing_credentials: Read complete after 2s

 Terraform used the selected providers to generate the following execution plan.
 Resource actions are indicated with the following symbols:
   + create